 Nathan Paine, a commercial litigator, represents individuals and businesses in state and federal courts.
 He has extensive experience litigating intellectual property matters, including disputes regarding infringement of design and utility of software and other patents; trademark and copyright infringement; and trade secret misappropriation.

+He has also litigated complex cases involving breach of contract, securities, defamation, probate litigation, and tort liability.
+He speaks Japanese fluently.
 His achievements include securing a $20 million award in a case involving claims of design patent and copyright infringement.
 He has also litigated complex cases involving breach of contract, securities, defamation, probate litigation, and tort liability.
 Nathan has also successfully appealed cases in both state and federal courts of appeal.

 In addition, he represents and advises i-502 businesses in matters of regulatory compliance, transactions, and intellectual property.
 He currently represents some of the largest and most successful i-502 companies in the industry.
 The representation includes counseling clients on regulatory compliance, successfully litigating disputes, guiding clients through the process of changing locations and/or ownership and advising on the monetization and protection of brands.
 Nathan has also successfully represented i-502 clients in challenging WSLCB’s notices of violation through the administrative appeals process.

 Prior to pursuing law, Nathan served as head chef for a traditional Japanese restaurant in Kyoto, Japan, and speaks the language fluently.

 - In a $59 million contract dispute, achieved a summary dismissal of all claims asserted against Fortune 500 client.
 The twelve plaintiffs asserted various causes of action including breach of contract, tortious interference, breach of fiduciary duty and unfair business practices.